Brad S. Karp

+Brad Scott Karp (born July 25, 1959) is an American lawyer and a litigation partner at Paul, Weiss, Rifkind, Wharton & Garrison.
+He was the chairman of Paul, Weiss from 2008 until his resignation in 2026, after his ties with child sex offender Jeffrey Epstein were revealed.

-Brad Scott Karp is an American lawyer and chairman of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-He is also a bundler for Democratic Party presidential candidates in the United States, having raised sums for the presidential campaigns of Kamala Harris, Cory Booker, Joe Biden, Amy Klobuchar, and others.
+Karp is also a bundler for Democratic Party presidential candidates in the United States, having raised sums for the presidential campaigns of Kamala Harris, Cory Booker, Joe Biden, Amy Klobuchar, and others.
 In 2025, Karp quickly settled with the second Donald Trump administration when Trump made threats against law firms perceived to be associated with his political opponents.

-Education
+In January 2026, newly unsealed documents showed that Karp was a frequent correspondent of Jeffrey Epstein.
+He stepped down from his position as chairman of Paul, Weiss on February 4, 2026, after the correspondence with Epstein became public.

+Early life and education

-Karp earned a B.A. in political science from Union College and a J.D. from Harvard Law School in 1984.
-Aside from a clerkship under Judge Irving R. Kaufman in the United States Court of Appeals for the Second Circuit, Karp has worked continuously at Paul, Weiss since he began as a summer associate.
+Karp was raised on Long Island.
+He graduated with a B.A. in political science from Union College and a J.D. from Harvard Law School in 1984.
+Aside from a clerkship under Judge Irving R. Kaufman at the United States Court of Appeals for the Second Circuit, Karp has worked continuously at Paul, Weiss since he began as a summer associate.

 Career

+Karp was named chairman of Paul, Weiss in 2008 and served in the role until 2026.
+Prior to his election, he co-chaired the firm's litigation department.

 Karp has represented a wide range of clients in his career, including many financial services firms.
 His clients include JPMorgan Chase, Wachovia, Morgan Stanley, Apollo Global Management, Merrill Lynch, Deloitte, MacAndrews & Forbes, ING, Bear Stearns, Ericsson, Hexion, Scottish Power and Eton Park in securities, commercial and regulatory matters.

-The strength of his work for Citigroup in the wake of the Enron and WorldCom scandals featured prominently in Paul, Weiss being named "Litigation Department of the Year" by The American Lawyer in 2006.

-Karp was named chairman of Paul, Weiss in 2008 at the age of 48 and continues to practice law.
-Prior to his election, he co-chaired the firm's litigation department.

-Karp serves as a director of the Legal Action Center, a non-profit law and policy organization in the U.S. whose sole mission is to fight discrimination against people with histories of addiction, HIV/AIDS, or criminal records.
+Karp serves as a director of the Legal Action Center, a non-profit law and policy organization in the U.S. whose mission is to fight discrimination against people with histories of addiction, HIV/AIDS, or criminal records.

-2025 Trump deal controversy
+Karp will be featured as one of eight business and political leaders profiled in the book, Profiles in Cowardice, written by journalist Jacob Weisberg, to be published in September 2026.

+Negotiation with Second Trump Administration

 In March 2025, President Donald Trump issued executive orders aimed at Paul Weiss and two other law firms.
 Those orders targeted firms that employed attorneys who participated in legal actions and investigations against Trump.
-Trump’s stated goal was to identify and root out law firms that engaged in anti-government activities.
+Trump's stated goal was to identify and root out law firms that engaged in anti-government activities.

 Paul Weiss decided to negotiate.
 Karp, as head of the firm, flew to Washington and met with the Office of the President and the chairman of Sullivan & Cromwell.
 The Administration and Karp entered into an agreement with five terms:

 Today, President Donald J. Trump agreed to withdraw his March 14, 2025 Executive Order regarding the Paul, Weiss, Rifkind, Wharton & Garrison LLP law firm (*Paul, Weiss*), which has entered into the following agreement with the President: